 Enjoy the trip.
 Phil almost 7 years ago

 Yeah, been there with no innoculations & had no probs.
 The biggest danger is food poisoning and tummy upset.
 Use bottled water to wash your teeth and rinsing your mouth out.
 Really when other people are preparing your food you don't know what they've been up to, like washing fruit & salad with tap water & this goes for upmarket hotels too.
-Best bring medication with you to counteract tummy upsets or food poisoning just incase. over 6 years ago
+Best bring medication with you to counteract tummy upsets or food poisoning just incase. almost 7 years ago

 There area good health services in Hurghada however, as in many countries you may well get a tummy bug in Egypt.
 One of the causes, apart from food, is dehydration - simply not drinking enough water.
 As it is the summer season and temperatures are very high there make sure you drink LOTS of water.
 There is also a great medicine for stomach upsets that seems to work particularly in Egypt called Antinal and you can buy it everywhere.
 It seems to be more effective than the usual things we might take from home.
 But I wouldn't worry about not having your shots.
 I agree with Phil though, you could have started some courses and probably should have talked to your doctor....
 Good advice for anyone else :-) almost 7 years ago